Kenny MacAskill

-Kenneth Wright MacAskill (born 28 April 1958) is a Scottish politician who has been Member of Parliament (MP) for East Lothian since 2019.
+Kenneth Wright MacAskill (born 28 April 1958) is a Scottish politician who served as Member of Parliament (MP) for East Lothian from 2019 to 2024.
 He previously served as Cabinet Secretary for Justice from 2007 to 2014 and was a Member of the Scottish Parliament (MSP) from 1999 to 2016.
-A former member of the Scottish National Party (SNP), he defected to the Alba Party in 2021 and currently serves as the party's depute leader.
+A former member of the Scottish National Party (SNP), he defected to the Alba Party in 2021 and currently serves as the party's leader, assuming the role after winning the leadership election in March 2025.

 Born in Edinburgh and educated at Linlithgow Academy, MacAskill studied law at the University of Edinburgh and was a senior partner in a law firm in Glasgow.
 He was a long-standing member of the SNP's National Executive Committee and served as treasurer and vice convener of policy, before being elected at the 1999 Scottish Parliament election.
 He was convener of the Scottish Parliament Subordinate Legislation Committee from 1999 to 2001.

 Following the SNP's victory in 2007, MacAskill was appointed as Cabinet Secretary for Justice in the Scottish Government.
 In this role, he oversaw the controversial transfer of convicted terrorist Abdelbaset al-Megrahi to his native Libya.
 MacAskill left office in November 2014 in the Cabinet reshuffle which followed the appointment of Nicola Sturgeon as First Minister of Scotland and stood down from the Scottish Parliament at the 2016 election.

 After standing down from the Scottish Parliament, MacAskill was elected to the House of Commons as MP for East Lothian at the 2019 general election, gaining the previously Labour-held seat from Martin Whitfield.
 In March 2021, MacAskill defected from the SNP to the Alba Party.
 At the 2021 Scottish Parliament election, he stood on the Alba Party's Lothian regional list but neither he nor his party succeeded in gaining a seat.

+At the 2024 general election MacAskill stood in the Alloa and Grangemouth seat.
+He received 1.5% of the vote share with 638 votes.

 Background, early life and career

 MacAskill was born in Edinburgh and was educated at Linlithgow Academy before studying law at the University of Edinburgh, gaining an LLB (Hons) degree.
 After completing his training at a firm in Glasgow, he set up Erskine MacAskill.

-He came to prominence inside the SNP through his activities in the left wing 79 Group and became a party office bearer.
+He came to prominence within the SNP through his activities in the left-wing 79 Group and became a party office bearer.
 In the 1980s he led the "Can't Pay, Won't Pay" campaign in opposition to the Poll Tax.
 It was widely known that he often disagreed politically with Alex Salmond, leader of the SNP through the 1990s, and he was at one stage viewed as belonging to the SNP Fundamentalist camp, being perceived to be allied to figures such as Jim Sillars and Alex Neil within the party.